AET-CS/aet-cs.github.io/white/AP_shared/BinaryTree/AVL-insert-web.md

 }
 ```
 {% endcapture %}
-{% include code-solution-box.html skeleton=skeleton-rightLeft solution=solution-rightLeft %}
+{% include code-solution-box.html skeleton=skeleton_rightLeft solution=solution_rightLeft %}

 The next thing we need to figure out is when each of these rotations is appropriate.
 If you look at our four imbalanced trees, they each have very different shapes.
 In the case of an insertion, a sub tree can become imbalanced when you insert a new node.
 That new node has to be a leaf.
 Look at the leaves of each of the four imbalanced trees we started with.
 You can tell, which of the four rotations is necessary by determining, first, if the balance factor is positive or negative (indicating a right or left imbalance), and secondly, if the new leaf node is greater than or less than its parent node.
 In the space below bright four different conditions which exhaustively cover the four cases of an imbalanced tree, and then say which balancing method you should call for each case.
 Let's assume that "node" is the root of a sub tree with balance factor greater than one or less than negative one.
-Also assume “data” is the integer value that has just been added to the AVL tree.
+Also assume "data" is the integer value that has just been added to the AVL tree.

-{% capture skeleton-1}
+{% capture skeleton_case1 %}
 ```java
 /* left rotate case */
 if